Section 125 Plan Overview

 In most employer-sponsored group benefit plans, employees pay for health insurance and other qualified benefits with tax-free dollars.
 It’s just taken for granted; that’s the way it’s done.

-Section 125 Plans, also known as a “Premium Conversion Plan”, “Cafeteria Plan” or “Premium Only Plan (POP)”, allows employee contributions to employer-sponsored benefit plans to be made with pre-tax dollars, automatically increasing take-home pay while reducing the employer’s payroll tax liability.
-POPs are an effective way for a small businesses to customize employee benefits for maximum tax savings and appeal.
+Section 125 Plans, also known as a “Premium Conversion Plan”, “Cafeteria Plan” or “Premium Only Plan (POP)”, allow employee contributions to employer-sponsored benefit plans to be made with pre-tax dollars, automatically increasing take-home pay while reducing the employer’s payroll tax liability.
+POPs are an effective way for a small business to customize employee benefits for maximum tax savings and appeal.
 These plans are designed to benefit all eligible employees and not just owners or highly compensated employees.
-These plans are generally not suitable to one person businesses, and may have limited appeal for businesses without salaried employees.
+These plans are generally not suitable for one-person businesses and may have limited appeal for businesses without salaried employees.

 Qualified Premiums Include: